cilium/cilium.io/src/posts/2026-05-24-understanding-kubernetes-microsegmentation/index.md

 Kubernetes Microsegmentation is the security practice of dividing a cluster into small, isolated segments to limit the blast radius of a potential breach.
 Kubernetes microsegmentation leverages workload identity, which encompasses metadata such as labels and namespaces, making it possible to define granular security policies that follow the application, regardless of where it is scheduled or what IP it is assigned.
 ![Segmentation Spectrum](./images/segmentation-spectrum.png)

+_Figure 1.
+The Segmentation Spectrum.
+This diagram outlines three levels of security isolation, moving from broad to granular: Macro (compute regions), Micro (workloads and containers), and Nano (kernel-level processes via eBPF)._

 ## 1\.
 Why traditional firewalls don’t work in cloud native environments

 When the first network firewalls appeared in the late 1980s and early 1990s, they served as barriers at the edge, acting as controls between inside and outside networks.
 That perimeter model worked when most traffic was north–south (entering or leaving the data centre).